Sacramento Fish & Wildlife OfficeServing the people, conserving the fish, wildlife, and plants of California

 Males and females have very different wings.
 The tops of males' wings are iridescent blue and lavender.
 Females' wings are dark brown with blue at the base.

 In both males and females, wing edges are black.
 They have fringes made of long white hair-like scales.
 The undersides of the wings are whitish with small gray and larger black circles.
+There are no spots on the upper surfaces of the wings.
+The body of the male is dark bluish brown.

 Adults drink flower nectar from buckwheat, golden asters, wild hyacinths and other plants.
 Caterpillars eat only lupine.

 Coastal chaparral and grasslands.
-See photo.

-Adults can be seen flying around from about late March to early July.
+Adult mission blue butterflies can be seen flying around from about late March to early July.
 Each of them only lives about a week.

 When a caterpillar crawls into leaves, it becomes a pupa.
 Pupae are very different from butterflies and caterpillars.
 If you saw a pupa, you would think it was part of a plant.

 In the spring, the butterflies-to-be become caterpillars again.
 They are tended by ants.
 The caterpillars give off a sweet liquid called "honeydew" that attracts the ants.
 The ants protect the caterpillars from predators.
+One generation of butterflies is produced each year.

 Most of the mission blues live on San Bruno Mountain.
 The 3,600-acre mountain in northern San Mateo County has most of the remaining habitat for three endangered species.
 These are the mission blue, callippe silverspot and San Bruno elfin.